Paris City Guide

 When Disneyland first opened in 1992 it was received with considerable horror.
 Many French saw it as a threat to their culture; electricity pylons supplying the site were blown up, transport workers went on strike, and Disneyland Paris shares plummeted.
 Then in about 1996 French management took over and overhauled the park.
 Entry fees were dropped, and it was then that busloads started rolling in.

-Since the opening to the Space Mountain, Disneyland Paris has provided a variety of good fear-and-thrill rides, though the majority of attractions remain very safe and staid.
+Since the opening to the Space Mountain Disneyland Paris has provided a variety of good fear-and-thrill rides, though the majority of attractions remain very safe and staid.
 All the structures are incredibly detailed and their shades and textures are worked out with precision.
 There are no primary colours in this park; all of it is only pastel.
 The Magic Kingdom is divided into four lands radiating out from Main Street USA.
-The Fantasyland, with Sleeping Beauty Castle, Peter Pan’s Flight, Dumbo the flying elephant and mad hatter’s teacups, appeals to the youngest kids.
+The fantasyland with sleeping beauty castle, Peter Pan’s flight, Dumbo the flying elephant and mad hatter’s teacups, appeals to the youngest kids.
 Adventureland on the other hand has more outlandish sets.
 It also has two of the best rides – ‘Pirates of the Caribbean’ and ‘Indiana Jones and the temple of Doom’.
-Frontier has the psycho-inspired but inspired Phantom Manor and the hair-rising roller coaster ‘Big Thunder Mountain’.
+Frontier has the psycho-inspired but insipid Phantom Manor and the hair-rising roller coaster ‘Big Thunder Mountain’.
 In Discoveryland there’s a high-tech 3-D experience called “Honey I shrunk the audience”!
 Night time electrical parades and firework displays take place several times a week.
 Besides the theme park the complex includes Festival Disney, the evening entertainment centre where you can watch the Buffalo Bill’s Wild West show with real guns, horses, bulls and bison.

 To reach Disneyland from Paris it is best to take RER line A to Marne-la-Vallee.
 However if you wish to reach Disneyland straight from the airport, then you can take a shuttle bus from both Charles-de-Gaulle and Orly.
 If you are driving, follow the A4 East for twenty miles.